PrivacyHawk Logo

 • Online Activities: Browsing history, online purchases, social media activity.

-• Third-Party Sources: Information sold by other companies, such as retailers and financial institutions.
+• Third-Party Sources: Information is sold by other companies, such as retailers and financial institutions.

 How to Protect Your Financial Privacy?